webaverse/codespace/README.md

 ## FAQ
  1. How do I make it multiplayer?

 Use `/?r=room-0` in your URL or wander to the multiplayer section near the entrance.
-Make sure you make your ports `Public` to play with others.
+Make sure your ports `Public` to play with others.